Two raw ribeye steaks on a dark surface with rosemary, garlic, and peppercorns.

 Definition and Background

-Acetyl-L-carnitine (ALCAR) is a naturally occurring compound that is synthesized in the human brain, liver, and kidneys.
-It is an ester of L-carnitine, a trimethylated amino acid, and plays a critical role in cellular energy metabolism.
-ALCAR facilitates the transport of acetyl groups into the mitochondria during fatty acid oxidation, thereby aiding in the production of energy in the form of adenosine triphosphate (ATP).
-This compound is crucial for maintaining cellular function and energy homeostasis .
+Acetyl-L-Carnitine (ALCAR) is a naturally occurring compound synthesized primarily in the brain, liver, and kidneys.
+It is the acetylated form of L-carnitine, an amino acid derivative that plays a central role in cellular energy metabolism.
+ALCAR’s main function is to transport acetyl groups into the mitochondria, where fatty acids are oxidized to produce adenosine triphosphate (ATP) — the primary energy currency of the cell.
+This process is vital for sustaining energy levels and maintaining overall cellular health and metabolic balance.

 Chemical Composition of Acetyl-L-Carnitine